 - 1. Any documents, communications, and records that provide guidance concerning how expenses are apportioned for official and non-official (including political) travel, including mixed-purpose trips.
-Please include the formula and/or policy documents that the White House uses to classify presidential travel as political. - 2.
-A list of all events that the White House determined required payment from the president's campaign committee to cover travel expenses, a breakdown of associated costs, and any associated records concerning payment. - 3.
-A list of all events that the White House determined required payment from another political committee, including a national party committee, to cover travel expenses, a breakdown of associated costs, and any associated records concerning payment. - 4.
-Any guidance from the Department of Justice or the Federal Election Commission concerning presidential travel, including travel by the Vice President.
+Please include the formula and/or policy documents that the campaign uses to determine how to pay for presidential travel. - 2.
+A list of all events that the campaign determined required payment from the president's campaign committee to cover travel expenses, a breakdown of associated costs, and any associated records concerning payment. - 3.
+A list of all events that the campaign determined required payment from another entity, including the federal government, to cover travel expenses, a breakdown of associated costs, and any associated records concerning payment. - 4.
+Any guidance that the Department of Justice or the Federal Election Commission has provided to you concerning presidential travel, including travel by the Vice President.